 Lennoxlove House stands in the midst of an extensive estate just over a mile south of the centre of Haddington in East Lothian.
 One of the nicest of Scotland's many grand country homes and castles, it has a long and distinguished history.
-Since 1946 it has been the family home of the Dukes of Hamilton, and today it serves as a superb exclusive use venue and is open for guided tours: see the Visitor Information section below right.
-It is also home to an annual book festival each November.
+Since 1946 it has been the family home of the Dukes of Hamilton, and it is seasonally open for guided tours: see the Visitor Information section on this page.

 A number of things combine to make Lennoxlove House such an attractive place.
 Chief amongst them is the way the house marks the merging of two distinct stories.
 One is the story of Lennoxlove House itself, originally Lethington Tower, and of the Maitland and Blantyre families who lived here over a number of centuries.
 The second is the story of the Douglas-Hamiltons, the Dukes of Hamilton, whose family home it is today.

-Those visiting simply to look around can enjoy a guided tour that takes in an interesting range of public rooms on the ground and first floors.
+The guided tour takes in an interesting range of public rooms on the ground and first floors.
 These are nicely varied in style and character, and are home to the family's magnificent collection of furniture and artworks, plus memorabilia that never leave you in doubt that this remains a family home.
 The scale of the tour is nicely judged, and you emerge with a sense of having been immersed in the character of a house it really would be rather nice to live in.

 The origins of Lennoxlove date back to 1345 when an estate called Lethington was purchased by Robert Maitland of Thirlestane.
 The Maitland family tree had links back to both William the Conqueror, and King William I of Scotland, and they had been important landowners in southern Scotland since the mid 1200s.
 It isn't clear exactly when the Maitlands decided to stamp their authority on their new estates, but at some point between the mid 1300s and the early 1400s they built a large three storey plus attic L-plan tower house which they called Lethington Tower.